Inside the ‘Zizians’: How a cultish group of radical vegans is now linked to 6 deaths

 Prosecutors allege that Youngblut got out of their Toyota Prius and opened fire on the officers without provocation, starting a shoot-out that killed both Bauckholt and a Border Patrol agent named David Maland.

-Police are also searching urgently for Jamie Zajko, who is reportedly suspected of buying the handguns used by Youngblut and Bauckholt.
-A bulletin described her as armed and dangerous and said she followed an “anti-law-enforcement ideology”.
+Police reportedly suspected Jamie Zajko of buying the handguns used by Youngblut and Bauckholt.
+A law enforcement bulletin described her as armed and dangerous and said she followed an “anti-law-enforcement ideology”.

+Finally, on February 17, Ziz and Zajko were both arrested in Allegany County, Maryland, on minor charges.
+Officials said they were arrested for “on-site activity”, rather than for an outstanding warrant, but refused to say more because the FBI is still investigating.

 The exact nature of the potential connections between Youngblut, Bauckholt, Snyder, and the other 'Zizians' — or, indeed, how they got involved in these situations — remains unclear.

-Note: This article was updated on Monday February 17, 2025, to add news of Ziz and Zajko’s arrest.